Oracle Java subscription: How to easily gain visibility into your license agreements:

 Engineered for speed and simplicity by our IT asset management (ITAM) experts, SODA delivers the information you need to quickly manage your Java assets with minimally invasive protocols and high-security levels.

 When you leverage SODA, you receive continuous scanning and expert guidance from SHI’s license consultants.
-We help you maintain control over Java licensing costs and ensure you properly manage your deployments.
-When Oracle comes knocking, you’ll have everything you need to ensure you come out on top – and stay there.
+We help you maintain control over Java licensing costs and accurately manage your deployments.
+When Oracle comes knocking, you’ll have the visibility and preparation you need to solve what’s next.

-To learn more about how SODA and SHI can help solve what’s next for your Java licensing agreements, contact our ITAM experts today.
+Change is inevitable in licensing, but you can navigate it with confidence.
+To learn more about how SODA and SHI can help support and simplify your Java licensing agreements, contact our ITAM experts today.